 - Does it project a proper image for military participation?

 - Is it a political or religious event?
 (See Guidleine 4)

 - How many people will attend?

 4. Though we often receive requests from religious and political organizations, the Honor Guard is prohibited by the US Constitution and federal law from supporting most religious events except for funerals and all partisan political events.
 The Honor Guard cannot participate because doing so implies US Government endorsement of specific religious beliefs or particular political viewpoints.

 5. We may ask the requestor to cover some of the cost associated with the event.
 If the visit is overnight or involves travel outside Las Vegas, we may ask you to pay for travel and accommodations.
 If a meal fee, entry fee or parking fee is required, we also expect the requestor to cover this.
 In most cases, however, there is no cost to the requesting group.

 6. The Honor Guard is unable to support any event with a fundraising component.
-This policy is in place to avoid the appearance of implied endorsement.
+This policy is in place to avoid the appearance of implied endorsement for non-federal entities.

 To request the Honor Guard:

 By fax: Download an Honor Guard request form here, or if not possible, call our office at (702) 652-2750 and we can mail a form to you.
 Once you complete the form you can mail it back to us or fax it to the Public Affairs office at (702) 652-9838.